vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 #### Notes regarding old host keys

->**IMPORTANT**
+**IMPORTANT:**
-> If the host key does not match the one stored on your client, you will see a warning  (example below).
+If the host key does not match the one stored on your client, you will see a warning  (example below).
 The Raapoi login node was replaced in August 2023, if you had been using the previous login node you can expect to see this warning about the change of host key.
 Double check that the fingerprint matches one of the above before replacing the key stored in your client.

 ``` text
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@